Our privacy notice

 Along with others in the water and sewerage industry we follow industry guidance and operate a Priority Service Register (PSR) which holds details of individuals who may, from time to time, require priority assistance (for example in times of water leaks or if there is an interruption to supply of water in an area).
 If this applies to you (see next paragraph), we will rely on a “Substantial Public Interest” to justify using your Personal Data to protect you from harm or safeguard your interests (where we think that we need to, or where you tell us that you need assistance) by registering you on the PSR.
 This is so that we have a record of what your priority needs are in order to provide you with the support that you need.

-The PSR contains the details of individuals who have particular requirements (eg. due to age, health, medical condition or extra communication requirements) where those requirements mean that we might need to contact the individuals in a particular way or as a matter of priority in the event of an interruption to supply or other operational emergency.
+The PSR contains the details of individuals who have particular requirements (eg. due to age, health, medical condition or extra communication requirements) where those requirements mean that we might need to contact the individuals in a particular way or as a matter of priority in the event of an interruption to supply or another operational emergency.
 Keeping information on the PSR means that we can respond quickly and adapt our services.
 For example, we might need to send a team to the address if someone can’t communicate by phone, or we might need to deliver bottled water if someone has a particular medical condition.

-Including your Personal Data on our PSR also means that we could share your Personal Data with organisations in your area whose role also involves keeping you safe or safeguarding your interests, or providing essential services such as other utility providers, emergency services, local authorities and health services so that they can also help you during an emergency.
+Including your Personal Data on our PSR also means that we could share and receive your Personal Data with organisations in your area whose role also involves keeping you safe or safeguarding your interests, or providing essential services such as other utility providers, emergency services, local authorities and health services, so that they can also help you during an emergency.
 Get in touch with us for more information on our PSR.

 If we add you to the PSR because another organisation has let us know about your additional needs, we will let you know.